Schalow's Turacos

 Distribution:

-This fruit-eating turaco is found in Angola, North Botswana, Democratic Republic of the Congo, South-west Kenya, Malawi, North-east Namibia (Caprivi), Tanzania, Zambia, Southeastern Zaire and North-east Zimbabwe.
+This fruit-eating turaco is found in Angola, North Botswana, Democratic Republic of the Congo, South-west Kenya, Malawi, North-east Namibia (Caprivi), Tanzania, Zambia, southeastern parts of the Democratic Republic of the Congo (formerly Zaire) and North-east Zimbabwe.

 Within its range, the Schalow's Turaco inhabits many humid woodland and forest types, from 600 to 2500m.